Medical expert of the article

 If you feel that any of our content is inaccurate, out-of-date, or otherwise questionable, please select it and press Ctrl + Enter.

 Infectious erythema is a disease caused by parvovirus B19 (B19V).
-This infection is also called the "fifth disease" in addition to the four well-known TORCH infections ( toxoplasma, others, rubella, cytomegalovirus, herpes simplex - toxoplasma infection, rubella, cytomegalovirus infection, herpetic infection).
+This infection is also called "fifth disease" in addition to the four well-known TORCH infections ( toxoplasma, others, rubella, cytomegalovirus, herpes simplex - toxoplasma infection, rubella, cytomegalovirus infection, herpes infection).
 Depending on the age of the patient, infectious erythema is characterized by various symptoms: from erythematous rash and fever to severe forms of arthritis and lymphadenopathy.
-Infection is transmitted by airborne droplets (the incubation period is about 7 days), but infection can occur with blood transfusions or through the placenta from pregnant to the fetus.
-Most often, children 4-11 years old fall ill, in adults infectious erythema is very difficult (especially in women older than 30 years).
-In pregnant women, parvovirus infection in the first and second trimesters of pregnancy causes fetal hydrops (5-10% of cases) and leads to miscarriages and intrauterine fetal death (in 9-13% of cases).
-The greatest risk of developing these complications occurs with infection between the 10th and 26th weeks of pregnancy.
+The infection is transmitted by airborne droplets (the incubation period is about 7 days), but infection can occur during blood transfusion or through the placenta from a pregnant woman to the fetus.
+Children aged 4-11 years are most often affected; in adults, infectious erythema is severe (especially in women over 30 years old).
+In pregnant women, parvovirus infection in the first and second trimesters of pregnancy causes hydrops fetalis (in 5-10% of cases) and leads to miscarriages and intrauterine fetal death (in 9-13% of cases).
+The greatest risk of developing these complications occurs when infection occurs between the 10th and 26th weeks of pregnancy.

-Parvovirus B19 is a single-stranded DNA-containing virus with a diameter of 18-24 nm, which does not have a membrane.
-When a person becomes infected with a receptor for parvovirus B19, the P-antigen becomes apparent, which is expressed on erythrocytes, erythrocaryocytes, megakaryocytes, endothelial cells, placental cells, liver and fetal heart.
-Organs and tissues containing cells with P-receptor, become a target for parvovirus, which largely determines the specificity of clinical manifestations of infection.
-The frequency of P-antigen among the indigenous inhabitants of Europe is 70-80%.
-Parvovirus B19 replication occurs in erythrocarytes of the bone marrow for 21 days.
-In the absence of a human P-antigen, there is no invasion or replication of the virus.
+Parvovirus B19 is a single-stranded DNA virus with a diameter of 18-24 nm that does not have an envelope.
+When a person is infected, the receptor for parvovirus B19 is the P-antigen, which is expressed on erythrocytes, erythrocytes, megakaryocytes, endothelial cells, placental cells, liver and fetal heart.
+Organs and tissues containing cells with the P-receptor become a target for parvovirus, which largely determines the specificity of the clinical manifestations of the infection.
+The frequency of P-antigen among native Europeans is 70-80%.
+Replication of parvovirus B19 occurs in erythrocytes of the bone marrow for 21 days.
+In the absence of P-antigen in humans, invasion and replication of the virus do not occur.

-In all cases of infection with parvovirus B19, partial red cell aplasia of the bone marrow develops.
-Aplasia of the bone marrow leads to a decrease in the number of erythrocytes and the concentration of Hb in the blood, reticulocytopenia and anemia, the severity of which depends on the degree of aplasia.
-Usually hematological blood counts are normalized within 10 days after the disappearance of fever, in some cases signs of anemia can persist up to 4 weeks.
+In all cases of parvovirus B19 infection, partial red cell aplasia of the bone marrow develops.
+Bone marrow aplasia leads to a decrease in the number of erythrocytes and the concentration of Hb in the blood, reticulocytopenia and anemia, the severity of which depends on the degree of aplasia.
+Usually, hematological blood parameters normalize within 10 days after the disappearance of fever, in some cases, signs of anemia can persist for up to 4 weeks.
 The number of platelets, lymphocytes and granulocytes also decreases.
-In the future, anemia is fully compensated for by the formation of new red blood cells.
-After the transferred infection, a stable lifelong immunity is formed, caused by antibodies of IgG class.
-In individuals with immunodeficiency, regardless of its cause, the most frequent is the persistence of the virus (the constant presence of DNA of the virus in tissues or blood), as the synthesis of antibodies to the B19 virus is disturbed.
+Subsequently, anemia is completely compensated for by the formation of new erythrocytes.
+After the infection, persistent lifelong immunity is formed, due to IgG antibodies.
+In individuals with immunodeficiency, regardless of its cause, persistence of the virus (the constant presence of viral DNA in tissues or blood) is most often noted, since the synthesis of antibodies to the B19 virus is impaired in them.

-Antibodies IgM to parvovirus B19 are detected in 90% of patients 4-7 days after clinical manifestations of the disease.
-The number of antibodies gradually increases reaching a maximum by 4-5 weeks, and then decreases.
-Antibodies IgM IgM to parvovirus B19 can persist in the blood for 4-6 months after the disease.
-The detection of IgM antibodies to parvovirus B19 in the blood serum during the acute period of the disease, and especially the increase in the antibody titer (as well as its decrease in the early periods after the infection) in the study of paired sera confirm the diagnosis of infectious erythema (sensitivity - 97.6%, specificity - 97%).
-Pregnant women at risk of parvovirus B19 infection are periodic blood tests for IgM and AFP antibodies, as well as ultrasound scanning for the timely detection of fetal dropsy.
+IgM antibodies to parvovirus B19 are detected in 90% of patients 4-7 days after the clinical manifestations of the disease.
+The amount of antibodies gradually increases, reaching a maximum by the 4th-5th week, and then decreases.
+IgM antibodies to parvovirus B19 can persist in the blood for 4-6 months after the disease.
+Detection of IgM antibodies to parvovirus B19 in the blood serum during the acute period of the disease, and especially an increase in the antibody titer (as well as its decrease in the early stages after the infection) in the study of paired sera, confirm the diagnosis of infectious erythema (sensitivity - 97.6%, specificity - 97%).
+Pregnant women at risk of parvovirus B19 infection are shown periodic blood tests for IgM antibodies and AFP, as well as ultrasound scanning for the timely detection of fetal hydrops.

 IgG antibodies to parvovirus B19 are detected in the blood 7-10 days after the onset of symptoms of the disease, their titer reaches a maximum after 4-5 weeks and remains elevated for many years.
-In the study of IgG antibody, only an increase in antibody titer of at least 4-fold suggests parvovirus infection (diagnostic sensitivity is 94%, specificity is 86%), since 50-70% of an adult healthy population can detect antibodies of this class.
-The presence of IgG antibodies to parvovirus B19 indicates the presence of immunity to infection.
-When used in diagnostic kits of recombinant VP2 capsid antigen, the diagnostic sensitivity of the detection of IgG antibodies to parvovirus B19 is 98.9%, specificity is 100%.
+When studying IgG antibodies, only an increase in the antibody titer by at least 4 times indicates parvovirus infection (diagnostic sensitivity - 94%, specificity - 86%), since antibodies of this class can be detected in 50-70% of healthy adults.
+The presence of IgG antibodies to parvovirus B19 indicates immunity to the infection.
+When using recombinant VP2 capsid antigen in diagnostic kits, the diagnostic sensitivity of determining IgG antibodies to parvovirus B19 is 98.9%, specificity - 100%.